rfdixon/FocusFocus/README.md

 ---

 **FocusFocus** helps you find the window you're looking for by dimming background and inactive windows on macOS.
-FocusFocus features a multi-layer depth engine** that progressively darkens further windows—creating a natural, distraction-free visual depth hierarchy.
+FocusFocus features multi-layering that progressively darkens further windows—creating a natural, distraction-free visual depth hierarchy.
 The Fade into Background feature blends deeper layers into the desktop wallpaper instead of using a solid tint, offering a good balance between visual depth and performance.

 ---